rashedkarnoub661-cyber/tech-jobs-analyzer/README.md

 Generated ChromaDB data
 License

-Add a license that matches your intended use and the license terms of any third-party dataset used by the project
+Add a license that matches your intended use and the license terms of any third-party dataset used by the project.